 Swimming counter-clockwise from where our Koh Chang snorkeling boat was anchored, we reached the far side of the small, rocky island.
 There was no one else around, except for the fish that idly swam a few feet below us, always just out of reach.
-The sun made its first appearance of the day and illuminated the sea floor in a spectrum of vibrant colors.
-Coral glowed neon blue, purple anemone swayed on the current and bright butterflyfish and brilliant parrotfish vied for our attention.
+The sun made its first appearance of our Koh Chang day trip and illuminated the sea floor in a spectrum of vibrant colors.
+Coral glowed neon blue, purple anemone swayed on the current and bright butterfly-fish and brilliant parrot-fish vied for our attention.

 Further ahead of us, what looked like a murky shadow emerged as a dense school of fish.
 Hundreds – if not thousands – of foot-long, yellow-spotted, silver fish moved synchronously in rhythm with the soothing tide.
 We chased after them, marveling at their effortless ability to travel in perfect formation.
-Watching the massive school of fish was the pinnacle of the day; a day that had started quite grim.
+Watching the massive school of fish was the pinnacle of our Koh Chang Snorkel trip; a day that had started quite grim.

 After a week in hot and humid Bangkok, we were ecstatic to be spending time on a Koh Chang beach.
-We weren’t looking for a long list of things to do in Koh Chang: we simply wanted to soak up the sun, swim in the sea and put our feet in the sand.
+We weren’t looking for a long list of things to do in Koh Chang: we simply wanted to soak up the sun, swim in the sea and put our feet in the sand on one of Thailand’s best beaches.
 It wasn’t until after we saw how clear the water was that we decided to take a Koh Chang snorkeling tour.
-There was just one catch: our Koh Chang trip was during the ‘Rainy Season’ – and we were in no way prepared for just how dismal the weather would be.
+There was just one catch: our Koh Chang trip was during the ‘Rainy Season’ – and we were in no way prepared for just how dismal the Thai wet-season weather could be.

 Sattra Tour Koh Chang